AutoBotCorp/tomarket/README.md

 1. Go to my.telegram.org and log in using your phone number.
 2. Select "API development tools" and fill out the form to register a new application.
 3. Record the API_ID and API_HASH provided after registering your application in the .env file.
+4. Create the profiles.py in the bot/core and config same the [profiles-example.py](bot/core/profiles-example.py)

 ## Installation
 You can download the [**repository**](https://github.com/AutoBotCorp/tomarket) by cloning it to your system and installing the necessary dependencies: